BrentGrammer/PROGNOTES/Architecture/SystemDesign/Caching.md

 # Caching

-- store items that do not change frequently in cache (ex., Redis)
+- store items that do not change frequently in cache (ex., Redis or Memcache)
 - Prefer caching static or immutable data
 - Caching mutable data is more tricky and should be avoided if not necessary - dealing with stale data and keeping data in more than one place in sync